solana-labs/solana/docs/src/wallet-guide/hardware-wallets/ledger.md

 ### View your Wallet Addresses

 Your Nano supports an arbitrary number of valid wallet addresses and signers.
-To view any address, use the `safecoin-keygen pubkey` command, as shown below, followed by a valid [keypair URL](../hardware-wallets.md#specify-a-keypair-url).
+To view any address, use the `solana-keygen pubkey` command, as shown below, followed by a valid [keypair URL](../hardware-wallets.md#specify-a-keypair-url).

 Multiple wallet addresses can be useful if you want to transfer tokens between